RyanBeattyGitH/Financial-Data-Portfolio/Ryan Beatty Data Portfolio.md

 ### SQL script example: The English Premier League Analysis 2018/19

--- Calculate average goals and PPG in the last 5 matches for each team, displayed as decimals
+-- Calculating average goals and PPG in the last 5 matches for each team, displayed as decimals

     WITH RecentMatches AS (
     SELECT